keystonejs/keystone-5/packages/fields-auto-increment/README.md

 # AutoIncrement

+> This is the last active development release of this package as **Keystone 5** is now in a 6 to 12 month active maintenance phase.
+For more information please read our [Keystone 5 and beyond](https://github.com/keystonejs/keystone-5/issues/21) post.

 An automatically incrementing integer with support for the Knex adapter.
 It's important to note that this type:

 - Has [important limitations](#limitations) due to varying support from the underlying DB platform